 Seniors (60+): Tax free

-The 'Once Upon A Tide' Kayaking & Hiking Tour Schedule:
+The 'Once Upon A Tide' Kayaking & Hiking Tour Video:

-The coastal barren’s of the “Peggy’s Cove Preservation Area” were created between 10,000 and 13,000 years ago during the last ice age.
-This unique barren landscape now contains hundreds of erratic boulders which have been deposited across the barrens and some rest gracefully on smaller rocks.
-Some interesting flora can be found in the barrens which include Wild Rhodora, Pitcher Plants, Sundew, Crowberries, Juniper Bush, Fiddle Head Ferns, Lady’s Slippers and Dragon’s Mouth.
+The Prospect coastal barren’s were created between 10,000 and 13,000 years ago during the last ice age.
+This striking stark landscape contains some interesting flora which include Wild Rhodora, Pitcher Plants, Sundew, Crowberries, Juniper Bush, Fiddle Head Ferns, Lady’s Slippers and Dragon’s Mouth.